binaryfields/resid-rs/README.md

 ### Story

 This project originated from zinc64, a Commodore 64 emulator, around Jan 2017.
-It evolved to the point where it can be useful for others working on C64 sound/emulation so it is packaged and shipped as a standalone crate.
+It evolved to the point where it can be useful to others working on C64 sound/emulation so it is packaged and shipped as a standalone crate.

 ### Status